hyx-cs/DominaultNet/README.md

 * Secondly, after downsampling the image to 16*16 size, it will be used as ground truth and input image respectively.
 * Finally, set the paths of ground truth and input image in the corresponding positions.

-:star: Note: Here the processed images of CelebA are divided into three folders named train/test/val as training set/test set/validation set respectively.
+:heavy_exclamation_mark: Note: Here the processed images of CelebA are divided into three folders named train/test/val as training set/test set/validation set respectively.

   ### Instructions
   * Change this to the path of the CelebA image (option.py)